seleniumbase/SeleniumBase/help_docs/uc_mode.md

 👤 On Linux, you may need to use `driver.uc_gui_click_cf()` to successfully bypass a Cloudflare CAPTCHA.
 If there's more than one iframe on that website (and Cloudflare isn't the first one) then put the CSS Selector of that iframe as the first arg to `driver.uc_gui_click_cf()`.
 This method uses `pyautogui`.
 In order for `pyautogui` to focus on the correct element, use `xvfb=True` / `--xvfb` to activate a special virtual display on Linux.

 👤 `driver.uc_gui_click_cf(frame="iframe", retry=False, blind=False)` has three args.
 (All optional).
 The first one, `frame`, lets you specify the iframe in case the CAPTCHA is not located in the first iframe on the page.
 The second one, `retry`, lets you retry the click after reloading the page if the first one didn't work (and a CAPTCHA is still present after the page reload).
 The third arg, `blind`, will retry after a page reload (if the first click failed) by clicking at the last known coordinates of the CAPTCHA checkbox without confirming first with Selenium that a CAPTCHA is still on the page.

+👤 `driver.uc_gui_click_rc(frame="iframe", retry=False, blind=False)` is for reCAPTCHA.
+This may only work a few times before not working anymore... not because Selenium was detected, but because reCAPTCHA uses advanced AI to detect unusual activity, unlike the CF Turnstile, which only uses basic detection.

+👤 `driver.uc_gui_click_captcha()` auto-detects the CAPTCHA type before trying to click it.
+This is a generic method for both CF Turnstile and Google reCAPTCHA.
+It will use the code from `uc_gui_click_cf()` and `uc_gui_click_rc()` as needed.

 👤 To find out if <b translate="no">UC Mode</b> will work at all on a specific site (before adjusting for timing), load your site with the following script: